JeonghyeonSon/Qiime2/run using vcl computer.md

 ```

-## 5. Upload files from my computer to VCL
+## 5. Upload files from my computer to VCL (using your windown terminal/ not your ubuntu environment)
 Please double check exact location (below code is an example)

 ```